 \subsection{Primordial counterterms}

-Better known are the second class of diagrams: irreducible multiple pion exchanges evaluated in the plane, or free spherical, wave basis.
-Primordial counterterms~\cite{Long:2011xw} are the contact operators necessary to subtract the divergences of these pion exchange diagrams.
+Better known is the second class of diagrams: irreducible multiple-pion exchanges evaluated in the plane, or free spherical, wave basis.
+Primordial counterterms~\cite{Long:2011xw} are the contact operators necessary to subtract the divergences of these pion-exchange diagrams.

-On the basis of ``naturalness'', the power counting of the primordial counterterm should be the same as that of the pion exchange diagram in question, which is reliably handled by WPC.
+On the basis of ``naturalness,'' the power counting of primordial counterterms should be the same as that of the pion-exchange diagram in question, which is reliably handled by WPC.
 For example, TPE0 is $\mathcal{O}(Q^2)$ and its primordial counterterm, a second-order polynomial in momenta, is counted $\mathcal{O}(Q^2)$ as well.